 3. TAMP has also assisted the Committee constituted by the MOPSW under the Chairmanship of Chairman V.O.
 Chidambaranar Port Authority (VOCPA), for framing of the draft Model Concession Agreement (MCAs) on (a).
 Operation and Maintenance model, (b).
 Equip, Operate and Maintain (EOM) model (c).
 Equip, Operate and Transfer (EOT) model.
 TAMP has also given inputs on the Draft Green Port Policy and Draft Policy on Industrial Area Development on PPP mode.

 4. TAMP has announced the Wholesale Price Indexation factor to be applied by the BOT operators during the year 2023-24, after ascertaining from the Ministry of Commerce & Industry, Government of India.

-5. The audit of the Accounts of the Authority for the year 2015-16 has been undertaken by the Comptroller and Auditor General of India.
-As per the Audit Report released by the Comptroller and Auditor General there are no audit paras on the Accounts of the Authority for the year 2015-16.
-The Accounts of the Authority along with Audit Report for the year 2015-16 has been placed on the Table of Rajya Sabha on 14.12.2016 and Lok Sabha on 15.12.2016.
+5. The audit of the accounts of the Authority for the year 2021-22 was undertaken by the Comptroller and Auditor General of India during the year 2022-23.
+As per the Audit Report released by the Comptroller and Auditor General there are no audit paras on the Accounts of the Authority for the year 2021-22.

-10. The accomplishments made so far would not have been possible without the active co-operation of all the stakeholders, more importantly, our small, but dedicated team of staff members.
-I am confident that the tasks still we need to accomplish will be accomplished with the active cooperation of our staff.
+8. The achievements made so far would not have been possible without the active co-operation of all the stakeholders, more importantly our small, but ‘dedicated team’ of staff members.
+I am confident that role and functions of the Adjudicatory Board mandated under the MPA Act 2021 will also be accomplished with the active co-operation of all stakeholders.

-11. We welcome your comments and suggestions on our functioning which will provide valuable feedback to us to effect necessary improvements within the statutory mandate and guiding framework given to us.
+9. I welcome comments and suggestions of stakeholders on our functioning which will provide valuable feedback to us to effect necessary improvements within the statutory mandate and guiding framework given to us.